France denies paying ransom as Sahel hostages return

 Gaunt and bearded, but said to be in good health, the men embraced their families on the runway of a military airport near Paris where President Francois Hollande was waiting.

-Media reports, citing unnamed sources, that a 20 million euro ransom had been paid by France's external intelligence service overshadowed their homecoming, but the government said Hollande has banned paying hostage-takers.
+Media reports, citing unnamed sources, that a 20 million euro ($27.5 million) ransom had been paid by France's external intelligence service overshadowed their homecoming, but the government said Hollande has banned paying hostage-takers.

 "I want to hail their courage after three years of struggle, of waiting, of suffering," Hollande said.
 "Today our four friends are back with their friends and family, and I wish them everything that free men could want."